 - Shinjuku i-Land Tower dominates the skyline of Shinjuku – it is surrounded by famous artwork, including pieces by Robert Indiana and Roy Lichtenstein

-- Just outside the station you’ll find a small cluster of hip nightlife – we love ‘B a o B a b’ as a starting point, but make sure to check out their neighbours
+- Just outside the station you’ll find a small cluster of hip nightlife – we love ‘B a o B a b’ as a starting point, but make sure to check out their neighbors

 Don’t Forget Travel Insurance for Shinjuku